Brussels-West station

+Nowadays, the station is mainly used by commuters as there are few tourist sites nearby, although as an important junction between lines, many users of the metro network change trains there.

 History

-The train station was initially opened in 1872 on the western orbital railroad of Brussels, line 28.
+A train only station was initially put into service on 25 December 1872 on the western orbital railroad of Brussels, line 28.
 It used to be an extensive goods yard, with the station building located close to the current location of Beekkant metro station.
+In 1883, Delhaize Group moved to Molenbeek where it had a special platform at the station capable of handling 550 freight wagons per week.
 After the closure of the goods yard, the platforms were moved south.
-The train station was closed for passengers in 1984, but reopened in December 2009 in the framework of the Brussels Regional Express Network (RER/GEN) project.
+The train station was closed to passenger traffic on 3 June 1984, but reopened in December 2009 in the framework of the Brussels Regional Express Network (RER/GEN) project.

-From 6 October 1982, the station was also served by the former line 1B of the Brussels Metro.
-With the completion of the loop of the line 2 and the reorganisation of the Brussels metro network in April 2009, all Brussels metro lines (1, 2, 5 and 6) now serve the station.
+The metro station began service from 6 October 1982, served by former line 1B of the Brussels Metro.
+With the completion of the "loop" of line 2 and the reorganisation of the Brussels metro network in April 2009, all Brussels metro lines (1, 2, 5 and 6) now serve the station.
 The station also connects with tram and bus lines, and the new Jacques Brel bus and metro depot has been built nearby.

 Current services

-Since its rebuilding in 2009, the West Station is becoming a major multimodal transport hub in western Brussels which will gain importance in the framework of the Brussels RER/GEN development.
+Since its rebuilding in 2009, Brussels-West has become a major multimodal transport hub in the western part of the city, in line with the Brussels RER/GEN development.